Children’s Health Insurance Program Reauthorization Act (CHIPRA)

 Healthcare Reform Notice

-The official Healthcare Reform Notice that was created by the federal government to be distributed to members of the University community announcing the availability of healthcare exchanges, now known as the Health Insurance Marketplace, was distributed to the University community on September 26, 2013.
+The official Healthcare Reform Notice that was created by the federal government to be distributed to members of the University community announcing the availability of healthcare exchanges, now known as the Health Insurance Marketplace, was distributed to the University community on September 26, 2013 and the notice was updated on February 1, 2016.

 PPACA Model Notice and Information Coming Soon.